allo-protocol/allo-v2/contracts/strategies/qv-hackathon/README.md

 - **Recipient Eligibility**
     - Pool managers will manually add recipients to the pool.
 - **Register recipients**
     - `registerRecipients` - Function for pool managers to add addresses to their pool.
-When they are added, an EAS attestation is automatically minted that they are part of the hackathon.
+When they are added, an EAS attestation is automatically issued that they are part of the hackathon.
     - Eligible recipients will also need functions to:
         - add a payout address for this pool
         - update metadata for this pool